facebookincubator/velox/velox/docs/bindings.rst

 Language Bindings
 *****************

 This includes language bindings supported by Velox.
-At the moment, Velox only supports Python.
+At the moment, Velox supports Python and C++.

 .. toctree::
     :maxdepth: 2